Doctoral Program in

 • Description:

-• Description: The workshop will focus on theory and practice, so that once the fundamental elements to be taken into account when writing articles have been analyzed, we will use the writings of the participants themselves as an element of self-review in this regard.
-The course will focus on work on publications in relation to the area of experimental sciences and the phases to be taken into account when writing them.
-The publication of articles requires a strategy that is very different in the various scientific areas, so the course aims to delve deeper into the field of experimental science.
+• Description: The workshop will focus on theoretical and practical approaches, so that once the fundamental elements to consider when writing articles have been analyzed, we will use the participants' own writings as an element of self-review.
+The course will focus on publications related to the field of experimental sciences and the phases to consider when writing them.
+Publishing articles requires a very different strategy in the various scientific fields; thus, the course aims to delve deeper into the field of experimental science.

 • Goals: